 Every time you review a medication you empower patients!

-A patient survey asked 13521 patients just how confident they felt about taking Medicines used for Epilepsy?
-74% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for Epilepsy.
-19% of the patients replied they were only slightly confident, while 7% of them responded feeling only slightly confident when it came to taking Medicines used for Epilepsy.
+14295 patients were recently asked how confident they felt about taking Medicines used for Epilepsy?
+74% of those we asked said that they felt either very or extremely confident when it came to taking Medicines used for Epilepsy.
+19% felt only slightly confident while 7% of the patients we asked felt only slightly confident when taking Medicines used for Epilepsy.

-12367 patients were recently asked to what extent they felt that the benefits of Medicines used for Epilepsy outweighed its disadvantages?
-72% of them answered positively saying they felt to large or extreme extent that the advantages of taking Medicines used for Epilepsy outweighed its disadvantages.
-However, 17% of the patients felt this only to a moderate extent and that meant that 11% felt only a small extent or worst of all, not at all.
+Surveying 13138 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Epilepsy) outweighed its disadvantages.
+A group of 72% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Epilepsy may have.
+17% of the patients felt this and a reduced level and reported feeling only a moderate extent.
+At the bottom of the scale were 11% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.

 The Service does not provide you with advice or recommendation of any kind and you should not rely upon this website as the basis for any decision or action and is not intended as and may not be relied upon as or substitute medical advice.
 You are advised to consult a professional advisor or doctor in the relevant field with respect to the applicability of any specific aspect of the contents, including any kind of medical advice.